jiexunsee/graph-cnn-recommender-systems/docs/README.md

 **Some questions**
 * Sanity check: what does fixed/variable length graph mean?
 That number of vertices in a graph can change over time?
-* Can MGCNN and GCMC work for variable length graphs?
-RGGCN is applicable for graphs with variable length.
+* RGGCN is applicable for graphs with variable length.
+GCMC looks like it can handle variable length?
+But not MGCNN?
 * What does the test set look like for a recommender system matrix completion problem?